MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

  ![Greetings form with control labels](../ide/media/exploreide-greetingswithconrollabels.png "ExploreIDE-Greetingswithconrollabels")

 ### Add code to the Display Button
  When this application runs, a message box appears after a user first chooses a radio button and then chooses the **Display** button.
 One message box will appear for Hello, and another will appear for Goodbye.
-To create this behavior, you’ll add code to the Button_Click event in Greetings.xaml.vb or Greetings.xaml.cs.
+To create this behavior, you'll add code to the Button_Click event in Greetings.xaml.vb or Greetings.xaml.cs.

 ##### Add code to display message boxes